hiroaki/maps.gpx/README.md

 ## Core plug-in

-These plug-in are included inside the core library, and it isn't necessary to read by `script` tag.
+These plug-in are included inside the core library, and it isn't necessary to load by `script` tag.

-Even if you do not `use`, these plug-ins used by default.
+Even if you do not `use`, these plug-ins used by default effect.

 ### GPXCasualViewer.plugin.SetTitleOnCreateMarker